zowe/docs-site/docs/user-guide/cli-configure-daemon-on-zlinux-os.md

     - Rust

       For information about how to install Rust, see the [Rust documentation](https://forge.rust-lang.org/infra/other-installation-methods.html).
 4. Shallow clone the Zowe CLI Git repository for the version of CLI that you installed.
-Open a command terminal window and issue the following command:
+Open a command line window and issue the following command:

     ```
     git clone https://github.com/zowe/zowe-cli –depth 1 –branch v$(zowe –version)